DillonMercz/Sheets2Trello/README.md

 ### Functionality

 The information is organized in a Trello Board in lists after filling out a google form or google spreadsheet.
 This is achieved by conditional logical assigning the cards to the correct list so that the data is very organized.
 This can be used to keep track of orders, organize spreadsheet data into lists based on keywords, sort on the fly based on search results, and pretty much anything that has to do with assigning tasks or organizing spreadsheet responses and Google form responses.
 The problems that this solves are innumerable.
 This hack does not rely on a database to take orders, nor does it require complicated scripts to get orders in a well-structured place.
+*Optional* In Our Postman Workspace, we have examples for the stripe API to handle Payments and Payouts.
+Perfect for Ecommerce solutions, as well as Freelance developer solutions.

 ### Building process